 - Yogurt parfait made with Greek yogurt (such as Oiko’s Triple Zero), fresh fruit, and ¼ cup cereal (such as Kashi Organic GoLean Clusters Vanilla Pepita, General Mills Total, Nature’s Path Flax Plus Flakes with Cinnamon, Post Grape-Nuts Flakes, or Kellogg’s Raisin Bran) OR mix ½ cup nonfat plain Greek yogurt with 2 Tbsp pumpkin puree and 1 tsp natural maple syrup.

 - ½ of a bagel thin (such as Thomas’s 100% Whole Wheat Bagel Thin), toasted, topped with lite onion and chive flavored cream cheese (such as Philadelphia Brand) and veggies of your choosing

-- Make chia seed pudding by mixing together 1 can of unsweetened light coconut milk, 1 cup of plain fat-free Greek yogurt, 2 Tbsp pure maple syrup, ½ tsp vanilla, and ¼ cup chia seeds.
+- Make chia seed pudding by mixing 1 can of unsweetened light coconut milk, 1 cup of plain fat-free Greek yogurt, 2 Tbsp pure maple syrup, ½ tsp vanilla, and ¼ cup chia seeds.
 Cover with foil and chill overnight.
 Top with fruit and cinnamon before eating the next day.

 - A salad made with diced tomato, canned chickpeas (drained and rinsed), fresh basil, a bit of balsamic vinaigrette, and feta